JasonEnojardo/JasonEnojardo.github.io/projects/fireTruckMotionDetectionArduino.md

 ---
 layout: project
 type: project
-image: img/Success_Image.jpg
+image: img/Motion Detection Arduino.jpg
-title: "Project Success"
+title: "Fire Truck Motion Detection Arduino"
-date: 2023-08-24
+date: 2022
 published: true
 labels:
-  - JavaScript
   - Arduino
+  - C
-  - React
+  - Powershell
-summary: "Project success is how i pass my classes.
-It is inteded to guide those for educational success."
+summary: "This is a device that detects vehicular motion paired with an automated program to retrieve the data."
 ---

 I don't know success just yet but when i do i'll sure update this.